Expo 86 (album)

-Expo 86 is the third full-length album by Canadian indie rock band Wolf Parade.
+Expo 86 is the third album by the Canadian indie rock band Wolf Parade.
 It was released on 29 June 2010.

 Reception

 Expo 86 received positive reviews from critics.
-On Metacritic, the album holds a score of 75/100 based on 26 reviews, indicating "generally favorable reviews."
+On Metacritic, the album holds a score of 75/100 based on 26 reviews, indicating "generally favorable reviews".

 "Expo 86" was recognized by Exclaim! as the No. 17 Pop & Rock Album of 2010.
 Exclaim! writer Josh O'Kane said: "Long gone are the densely layered sonic landscapes of Wolf Parade albums past ― Expo 86 marks an evolution in sound, but not a change.
 It's Spencer Krug's manic-pop circus meeting Dan Boeckner's twitchy Springsteen revivalism in one sprawling album that's simultaneously more disjointed and more confident than ever."